anuramt/R3-SoftwareTask2-AnuramThirumoli/README.md

 [f153][f153][r153][r153] \
 [f204][f204][r204][r204] \
 [f255][f255][r255][r255]

+**4. Ensuring the program works:** \
+This program only uses keyboard inputs!
+Also, ensure the program works by first starting the server (output.py), then starting the client (input.py).
+This is because the client will encounter an error if it does not connect to a server.

 **5. So, how is this README relevant to my project?**
 Well, this README will allow you to understand the project's code.
 This README is a step by step reasoning of the implementation of variables, functions, libraries etc. used.
 Read this as a plain English version of the code.